 - 1. In the event of an emergency, response measures outlined in the student's Emergency Care Plan will be taken.
 If epinephrine is injected in response to an allergic reaction, 911 will be called.
-In the event of an episode of anaphylaxis, a designated school staff member will notify the student's parent/guardian as soon as possible.
-Following the food allergy emergency, the school health services staff and/or registered nurse will complete a written report for the student's health records and participate in a post-crisis review. - 2.
-Students who can take responsibility for managing their own food allergies, including carrying and using an epinephrine auto injector must have parental and healthcare provider consent to do so indicated on their medical authorization

-- form and ECP.
-The registered nurse assigned to the school will assess the student's knowledge and skills beforehand to determine the student's ability to handle this responsibility.
+In the event of an episode of anaphylaxis, the principal/school administrator or school nurse shall verbally notify the student's parent/guardian as soon as possible; they may also delegate other school personnel to notify the parent/guardian.
+Following the food allergy emergency, the school nurse will complete a written report for the student's health records and participate in a post-crisis review. - 2.
+Students who can take responsibility for managing their own food allergies, including carrying and using an epinephrine auto injector must have parental and healthcare provider consent to do so indicated on their medical authorization form and ECP.
+The school nurse will assess the student's knowledge and skills beforehand to determine the student's ability to handle this responsibility.
 If approved to self-carry and/or self-administer, the student must have their epinephrine auto injector with them at all times.
 Students are also required to alert the nearest adult of symptoms, and if they use the prescribed auto-injector. - 3.
 Identification of students at risk of anaphylaxis cannot be predicted, and it is possible that a student who has not been identified could have their first reaction at school.
 All employees are trained in the recognition and response to an anaphylactic emergency and every school in the West Valley School District has stock epinephrine auto-injectors.
-In the event a student with no prior history of anaphylaxis, no ECP, or medications at school exhibits signs and symptoms consistent with anaphylaxis, 911, the assigned registered nurse and health services staff member, and parents/guardians will be called immediately.
-The school registered nurse may assess and administer the stock epinephrine if deemed appropriate under the standing order protocol.
+In the event a student with no prior history of anaphylaxis, no ECP, or medications at school exhibits signs and symptoms consistent with anaphylaxis, 911, the school nurse, and parents/guardians will be called immediately.
+The school nurse may assess and administer the stock epinephrine if deemed appropriate under the standing order protocol.
 First Aid rendered to the student could include CPR if necessary. - 4.
-In the event a student with a current prescription for epinephrine auto-injector on file at the school experiences an anaphylactic event, the school registered nurse or designated trained school personnel may use the school stock supply of epinephrine auto-injectors to respond if the student's supply is not immediately available.
+In the event a student with a current prescription for epinephrine auto-injector on file at the school experiences an anaphylactic event, the school nurse or designated trained school personnel may use the school stock supply of epinephrine auto-injectors to respond to the student supply is not immediately available.